What does a Counselor do?

 Responsibilities:

-- Conduct individual, couples, and family therapy sessions to address emotional and psychological issues.
+- Conduct individual, couples, and family therapy sessions to address emotional, psychological, and behavioral issues.

 - Develop and implement treatment plans tailored to the specific needs of clients.

-- Maintain accurate and confidential records of client sessions and progress.
+- Maintain accurate and confidential client records in compliance with legal and ethical standards.

-- Collaborate with other healthcare professionals to ensure comprehensive care for clients.
+- Collaborate with other healthcare professionals to provide comprehensive care for clients.

 Qualifications